The Vernaci Founder Fund

 This endowed fund was established to honor Tony’s extraordinary vision and lifelong dedication to advancing Michigan’s aerospace industry and community.
 This permanent fund ensures that his legacy will continue to inspire, strengthen, and grow opportunities for generations to come.

-Each year, once activated, the Fund will provide awards that support the mission and pillars of the AIAM Foundation:
+Each year, once activated, the Fund will provide awards that support one of Tony’s greatest passions: growing Michigan’s STEM talent pipeline.

 To begin making an impact, the Fund must first reach a $25,000 threshold.
 Until this goal is achieved, awards cannot be distributed.
 Your support is essential in helping us cross this milestone and activate the Fund’s ability to empower students, strengthen small businesses, and build collaborative communities across Michigan.